-Sync synchronizes the delay to the internal tempo of Nave (adjustable with Arpeggiator Speed on the FX & Arp menu page) or an incoming synchronisation signal by another App, by MIDI or WIST.
+Clocked synchronizes the delay to the internal tempo of Nave (adjustable within the Arpeggiator menu).
 If activated, you can set up Delay L and Delay R in musical values.

 Feed

 Controls the amount of signal that is routed back into the Delay line.
 Lower values therefore produce fewer echoes than higher values.